Trial & Error (company): Shows

 At the Kowloonbay International Trade & Exhibition Centre's Star Hall, Trial & Error performed twice on October 26, 2021, in a show titled "Trial & Error's first anniversary show: the in-person version" (試當真一週年現場版).
 The venue had 3,600 seats, and to combat scalpers they sold seats using the Dutch auction methodology, which is rarely used in Hong Kong.
 For the first four days, tickets cost HK$10,000 (US$), HK$5,000 (US$), HK$2,000 (US$), and HK$800 (US$), respectively.
 By the 24th day, tickets would cost HK$10 (US$), but by the fourth day, all seats had been purchased with 13 being sold on the first day, four on the second day, and 61 on the third day.
 The group earned HK$5,000,000 (US$) in revenue from the seat purchases, analysts estimated.

 Lasting for around two hours each, the shows featured skits, dancing, singing, and stand-up comedy.
 The actor Louis Koo, the musical groups Dear Jane and ToNick, and fellow Hong Kong YouTube channels Pomato and FHProductionHK were guests during the live show.
 Yau danced with the child actor Leander Lau and did a stand-up comedy set where he joked, "I care the most about the audience in the back, because the audience in the front will say I did well no matter what I say.
 But the audience in the back will write bad things about me on the Internet when I do something wrong."
 In 2022, one of the test questions for the economics section of the 2022 Hong Kong Diploma of Secondary Education (HKDSE) discussed how Trial & Error had sold tickets for their shows.
-The multiple choice question asked test takers about the rationale for the price, having them choose between answers of "distributing" and "rationing".
+The university entrance examination's multiple choice question asked test takers about the rationale for the price, having them choose between answers of "distributing" and "rationing".